daos-stack/daos/docs/release/support_matrix.md

   It does not use RDMA, and on an RDMA-capable network this provider typically does not achieve the maximum performance of the fabric.

-* The `ofi+verbs` provider is supported for RDMA communication over InfiniBand fabrics or RoCE networks, but it has known scalability limitations.
+* The `ofi+cxi` provider is supported for RDMA communication over HPE Slingshot.

-  As an alternative to libfabric, the UCX networking stack is recommended on InfiniBand fabrics and NVIDIA-based RoCE networks (as described in the next subsection).
+* For NVIDIA based InfiniBand and RoCE fabrics, UCX is the recommended networking stack (as described in the next subsection).

-* The `ofi+cxi` provider is supported for RDMA communication over Slingshot.
+* The `ofi+verbs` provider can be used on fabrics that support the verbs API.
+  However, its RC resource consumption will be limiting scalability.

 !!! note
     Starting with libfabric 1.18.0, libfabric has support for TCP without